 You'll have the option to either add a single admin or multiple admins to share your credentials.
 Once you have selected the admins you wish to share your credentials with, click Share.
 Once the credentials have been shared, the authorized connections will be updated as follows:

-The number of sources, below the user's name, reflects the number of sources that user has created so far using this connection they have access too.
+The number of sources, below the user's name, reflects the number of sources that the user has created so far using this connection they have access to.
 As an admin, you can modify what actions each user can perform using the authorized source via the drop-down menu.

 They're three permission levels you can set for each user:

-- Declined adding - Users can no longer add and sync any new source.
+Declined to add - Users can no longer add and sync any new source.
 However, the sources that the user has created will continue syncing.